boom100100/boom100100.github.io/_posts/2020-06-18-research_helper.markdown

 Writing teachers are required to convince students to use reliable sources.
 But different teachers have different views on what is reliable.
 And, it is at the student's discretion to follow the advice of their instructors.

-My app brings these issues together to offer a solution that allows students to create research from a limited pool of sources.
+My Research Helper app brings these issues together to offer a solution that allows students to create research from a limited pool of sources.
 Search terms feed into two third-party APIs to deliver research from Wikipedia and a variety of sources that are more reliable.
 The user can then name a data point and write some paragraphs that explain how the research fits into the overall project.
 In other words, it's a way of constructing research papers around their data.

 In addition to relying on APIs, the Chart.js library allows a user to add data they collected (presumably from their own experiment) and present it in a bar graph.
 The same space for naming and interpreting the data is available.